How to understand your Amazon Vendor Manager

 Each vendor manager works for a specific category on Amazon, for example, “lawn mowers”.
 If a vendor manager is responsible for a newly created category, then they must also promote that category’s growth.
 However, their goal is never to promote a specific brand or product.

 Few vendor managers can cope with the high workload placed upon them.
-Thus, their greatest challenge lies in prioritizing their projects.
+Thus, their greatest challenge lies in prioritising their projects.
 Due to the increasing number of vendors, it is not possible to give the same level of attention to every manufacturer.
 Amazon’s internal processes rank manufacturers by relevance.
 Also, suppliers who do not have a decisive influence on the vendor manager’s goal achievement will increasingly no longer have a personal Amazon contact person available.
 In this scenario, your support will become semi or completely automated.
 Amazon is constantly introducing new self-services to ensure that vendors do not have to contact vendor support for every problem that arises.
 They want to encourage problems to be solved independently and in a more efficient manner.
 In the future, manufacturers will have to rely more and more on themselves and solve support tasks independently.

 Since vendor managers work for Amazon and Amazon continuously automates processes, vendors are restricted in their authority to act.
 Vendor managers act on the behalf of external companies.
 The prices are set by the Amazon price-matching-system and the industry is not prepared to refinance the automated price matching of Amazon.
 Thus, in order to increase category profitability, the vendor manager is dependent on his or her suppliers.
 These could, for example, grant him or her better conditions or better purchase prices.
 The more you accommodate your vendor manager (who represents Amazon) by say offering better working conditions, the more likely you are to support your own company’s profitability.
 The vendor manager appreciates your proactive actions and you receive increased attention.